Alamot/3dsp/README.markdown

-#Patched 3DSP USB driver (tested on Ubuntu 13.04 and 14.04 with network manager, wifi is working, bluetooth is not)
+#Patched 3DSP USB driver (tested on Ubuntu 14.04 & 13.04 with network manager, wifi is working, bluetooth is not)

 a) First, you should install all dependencies: